onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

    possible to configure the distrubution of files over these 5 servers (from 1 up to 5 severs).
 At start of the server, the server is populated with files to download.
 5. The FTPES simulator(s) is the same as the SFTP except that it using the FTPES protocol.
+6. The HTTP simulator(s) is the same as SFTP except that it using the HTTP protocol.

 # Build the simulator images